 My kids wanted to learn how to make friendship bracelets, but it proved to be too difficult a task for them to master.
 Last summer we learned the absolute easiest way to make friendship bracelets, and I just had to share.
 This method is so easy that even my kindergartner can do it, but fun enough that older kids will enjoy it too.
 Now my kids are bracelet making fools!

+If you like this tutorial, make sure you also check out my easy friendship bracelet tutorial.
 The easiest way for me to show you how to make the bracelets is with a video, so I made a little how to make friendship bracelets video for you to watch.
 If you are using an ad blocker, you may need to turn it off to see the video.
 You can also watch it on my YouTube channel.

 To make friendship bracelets, you’ll need: